Skip to main content

 Direct Application

-Each police service sets its own entry requirements, but to start as a trainee fingerprint officer you'll often need one or more of the following:
+Each force sets its own entry requirements but you'll usually need one or more of the following:

 • 5 GCSEs at grades 9 to 4 (A* to C) including maths, English and a science subject

-• A levels or equivalent qualifications
+• a minimum of 2 A levels or equivalent qualifications

 • experience of working in the police service

-Police services will carry out checks into your background and employment history.
+As part of the process, police forces will carry out checks into your background and employment history.
 This might also include checks on your close family members.

 More Information